Crime Lab Directors

 Crime Lab Executive Directors

 Roseanna Ander serves as the founding Executive Director of the University of Chicago Crime Lab (2008) and the University of Chicago Urban Education Lab (2011).
 The University of Chicago Crime Lab and Urban Education Lab each works to help develop, implement and evaluate promising social policy interventions in a way that generates objective outcome data about what works and why, that is as rigorous as the gold standard for evidence used in medicine, another area where lives are at stake.
 It is based in part on the success of MIT’s “Poverty Action Lab” which has quickly become a world leader in applying similarly rigorous research methods to understanding how to address poverty and other social problems in the developing world.
-In January 2010, Ms. Ander was appointed to the International Association of Chiefs of Police Research Advisory Committee and to the Illinois Juvenile Justice Commission.
-In March 2011, Ms. Ander was named co-chair of Chicago Mayor-Elect Rahm Emanuel’s Public Safety Transition Committee.
+In January 2010, Ms. Ander was appointed to the International Association of Chiefs of Police Research Advisory Committee and she formerly served on the Illinois Juvenile Justice Commission.
+Ms. Ander also served on the public safety transition teams for both Chicago Mayor Rahm Emanuel and Illinois Governor Bruce Rauner.
 Prior to joining the University of Chicago, Ms. Ander oversaw the Joyce Foundation’s Gun Violence program, which makes annual grants of $3.3 million to support research and public policies aimed at reducing deaths and injuries from firearms.
 Ms. Ander also served as the developer and lead program officer for the Foundation’s grantmaking on Early Childhood Education.
 Prior to joining Joyce, she was a Soros Justice Fellow with the Massachusetts Attorney General’s Office where she worked on a range of issues including truancy, domestic violence and consumer protection.
 Ms. Ander has also worked for the Harvard Injury Control Center, the Harvard Center for Children’s Health, and the Harvard Project on Schooling and Children.
 She holds a bachelor’s degree from Boston University and a master’s degree from the Harvard School of Public Health.

 Katy Brodsky Falco is Executive Director of Crime Lab New York.
 Before joining Crime Lab New York, she was the Executive Director of Assessments and Reentry Services at the New York City Department of Correction (DOC), where she designed and implemented a new contracted reentry services contract for DOC.
 Falco supervised all contracted programs, counseling services, data management for the Programs Unit, and the implementation of national best practices, which included the piloting of evidence-based assessment tools.
 Prior to her work at DOC, she was Director of Advocacy and Associate General Counsel for Grameen America, Nobel Laureate Muhammad Yunus' non-profit microfinance organization.
 Falco also worked at Legal Aid Society as a staff attorney in the Criminal Defense Division, and at the International Center for Transitional Justice in Cape Town and New York, researching options for transitional justice in sub-Saharan Africa and Southeast Asia.
 Falco holds a bachelor's degree from Harvard University and a Juris Doctorate from New York University’s School of Law.